 One important and often-overlooked reason for divorce is the inability of parties to compromise to help resolve disputes.
 In many marriages, people may feel as if they are not being heard.
 Many would similarly report that there were severe communication difficulties in the marriage.
 Over time, these communication problems can cause many marriages to go into a downward spiral.

-Ironically, when the marriage gets so bad that divorce is filed, there is a belief of many that the parties should settle quickly and amicably to end their divorce.
+Ironically, when the marriage gets so bad that a divorce is filed, there is a belief among many that the parties should settle quickly and amicably to end their divorce.
 Of course, a settlement is a positive development for most parties, if a settlement is possible.
 No rational person would want to spend lots of money on attorney’s fees — and expend lots of emotional energy with a contentious divorce.

 The reality is, however, that a settlement isn’t always easy for people who had communication problems in the first place.
-When the couple couldn’t communicate and compromise before, why do many think they can do it now when their property and debt are at stake, custody of their children is in play and many other items that can cause individuals significant angst?
+When the couple couldn’t communicate and compromise before, why do many think they can do it now when their property and debt are at stake, custody of their children is in play, and many other items that can cause individuals significant angst?

-In reality, a settlement is a good thing for most parties going through a divorce, although settlement may not be easy.
+In reality, a settlement is a good thing for most parties going through a divorce, although a settlement may not be easy.
 For many individuals, it will take collaborative practice, mediation, or rigorous settlement negotiations over time for a divorce to conclude outside of court.

 If you need help trying to settle your divorce, Stange Law Firm, PC can help.
 You can call 1-855-805-0595.